seansovine/rust_clz_xml/README.md

 It launches a thread to do the parsing, sending the book data it finds back to the main thread over a channel.
 This allows for cleaner code now, but we will add more features, like a database connection to store the data and a basic TUI.
+Having a multithreaded architecture will be useful for these.

 As the project grows we will restructure it.
-We also plan to try out different options for allow the user to interact with the data.
+We also plan to try out different options for allowing the user to interact with the data.
 Some ideas are a Golang TUI using Bubbletea, which we think is nice, or a web API and/or app using some nice current stack.